Some Details Regarding The GRE

 When to Take the Test?

-Students should take GRE test only after they are fully prepared for it as the fee for taking the test is quite high.
+Students should take test only after they are fully prepared for it as the fee for taking the test is quite high.
 Test-takers will have to verify which format of the test is available in their location before deciding on a test date.
-This can be done by visiting this link: http://www.ets.org/bin/getprogram.cgi?test=gre.
+This can be done by visiting the following link: http://www.ets.org/bin/getprogram.cgi?test=gre.
 The Paper-based Test is administered up to three times each year in the months of October, November and February.
 The Computer-based Test is offered on a continuous basis throughout the year; at a frequency of two times a month in some locations.
-To find out information about the test dates and test centers in your region, visit http://www.ets.org/gre/revised_general/register/centers_dates/.
+To find out information about the test dates and test centers in your region, visit the following link http://www.ets.org/gre/revised_general/register/centers_dates/.

 Fee for Taking GRE